w4111/hw0/README.md

 * USE THE FOLLOWING TOKEN IN ORDER TO REGISTER: `ewu-columbia`
 * Go to https://www.instabase.com/account/register?use_token=true
 * Make sure you sign up with your columbia email.
+* If you did not register using the token, you can still enter the token at this login page: https://www.instabase.com/account/login?use_token=true

 After you've signed up, login and follow the steps below -